xdissent/ievms/README.md

 Microsoft provides virtual machine disk images to facilitate website testing in multiple versions of IE, regardless of the host operating system.
-Unfortunately, setting these virtual machines up without Microsoft's VirtualPC can be extremely difficult.
-The ievms scripts aim to facilitate that process using VirtualBox on Linux or OS X. With a single command, you can have IE6, IE7, IE8 and IE9 running in separate virtual machines.
+~~Unfortunately, setting these virtual machines up without Microsoft's VirtualPC can be extremely difficult.
+The ievms scripts aim to facilitate that process using VirtualBox on Linux or OS X.~~ With a single command, you can have IE6, IE7, IE8, IE9 and IE10 running in separate virtual machines.

+**NOTE:** As of Feb.
+1st, 2013, the [MS images](http://www.modern.ie/virtualization-tools)
+are fully compatible with Virtualbox, thanks to the [modern.IE](http://modern.IE) project.

 [![Click here to lend your support to ievms and make a donation at pledgie.com!](http://pledgie.com/campaigns/15995.png?skin_name=chrome)](http://pledgie.com/campaigns/15995)